Frank McGuinness: Original plays

 His next play, Carthaginians, premiered in 1989, was concerned with the Bloody Sunday events in Northern Ireland.
-In 1972, in Derry, British soldiers shot unarmed civilians who were taking part in a march against internment, and killed 14 people.
-McGuinness has described Carthaginians as "My play on the Catholic imagination …", stating that "the key word in [the play] is the word 'perhaps'".
+In 1972, in Derry, British soldiers shot unarmed civilians who were taking part in a march against internment and killed 14 people.
+McGuinness has described Carthaginians as "My play on the Catholic imagination …", stating that "the keyword in [the play] is the word 'perhaps'".
 It has been claimed that Carthaginians should be placed primarily "within a body of translations and adaptations of ancient Greek tragedy in the Irish theatre of the 1980s and 1990s".
 A number of critics have suggested that Ibsen is the main influence in the plays of McGuinness, something corroborated by the writer himself, who has also explained that "... there is of course another influence, that of Shakespeare...".
 It was this influence that triggered the composition of Carthaginians and "Observe the Sons of Ulster Marching towards the Somme".
-In the author's own words: "I decided, right, lets grab the unicorn by the horn, and see what happens".
+In the author's own words: "I decided, right, let's grab the unicorn by the horn, and see what happens".
 McGuinness has declared that he had "wanted to construct a five-act Shakespearean play", and to use "narrative in a way that I hope no one had done before".
 He has described the play as "a big brute", adding that, among his works to date, "I suspect 'this play will last'".

 Someone Who'll Watch Over Me, first staged in 1992, is a play about the 1986 Lebanon hostage crisis.
 It is in effect a tragi-comedy which explores the relationship between three hostages, one American, one Irish and one English.
 Despite their contrasting backgrounds and beliefs the play soon erodes away their differences and brings to the fore the shared humanity that they rely on in order to cope with the horrors and uncertainties of their incarceration.
-In his introduction to Frank McGuinness: Plays 2 (a collection of plays which included Mary and Lizzie, Someone Who'll Watch Over Me, Dolly West's Kitchen and The Bird Sanctuary) McGuinness explains, "At their hearts' core these play centre around rituals and the need to disrupt ritual. […] In their tee-total captivity, Edward, Michael and Adam throw a wild party, somehow knowing that it's a wake.
-After these engagements nothing will be the same.
+In his introduction to Frank McGuinness: Plays 2 (a collection of plays which included Mary and Lizzie, Someone Who'll Watch Over Me, Dolly West's Kitchen and The Bird Sanctuary) McGuinness explains, "At their hearts' core these plays centre around rituals and the need to disrupt ritual. […] In their tee-total captivity, Edward, Michael and Adam throw a wild party, somehow knowing that it's a wake.
+After these engagements, nothing will be the same.
 Comedy thrives on change.
 I suppose these plays are about change.
 Are they comedies?
 When they want to be."